This is the seventh in a series of posts on Ben Franklin’s 13 virtues.

 Gossip can hurt both you and the person you choose to talk about in several ways:

 If you are someone who talks behind people’s backs, even those who like you will come to mistrust you.
-When you hear a man slandering someone else when that person is not present, you are forced to wonder what that man says about you, when you are not around.
+When you hear a man slandering someone else when that person is not present, such insincerity forces you to wonder what that man says about you, when you are not around.

 Gossip is inherently unfair.
 Men should always seek to be just in their dealings with others.
 But when you gossip, you sully a person’s name without that person being present and allowed to defend themselves.
 Your reputation is important to you; show that same respect for the reputation of others by refusing to tear them down when they can’t fight back.